 Answers:

 Everything went according to plan.
 As everyone had non-musical lives on the side, the entire recording process took several months, a period of time during which the spirit of the songs can quickly get lost, but which nevertheless allowed us to explore several possibilities for each track.
-"Here, if I make this heart here and it goes in front of the voice", or "Here, if I take out the piano at this moment", etc. Many subtleties emerge.
+For example, "Here, if I make this heart here and it goes in front of the voice", or "Here, if I take the piano out at this point", and so on.
+Many subtleties emerge.
 Some arrangements are made even before the tracks are finished recording.

 Some random facts about the recording:

-• Because yes, I set my batteries back more than I expected, and the imperfections that seemed nice at first quickly ended up bothering me, so I left very few.
+- Because yes, I set my batteries back more than I expected, and the imperfections that seemed nice at first soon ended up bothering me, so I left very few.

 We spent a considerable amount of time working on the backing vocals and arrangements, but it all helped to really give the songs the pep they needed.